TiffanyNwanne/Beauty-Supply-Store-Database-Management/README.md

 # **7. Conclusion**

-The transition to an SQLite database significantly enhances **efficiency, accuracy, and business insights** for the beauty supply store.
+The transition to a MySQL database significantly enhances **efficiency, accuracy, and business insights** for the beauty supply store.
 Moving forward, additional features can be implemented, such as:

 1.	**User-friendly POS software** integrated with the database.